ugoano/location-api-test/README.md

 cd localisticoapi
 ```

-* Start the Celery worker
+* Start the Celery worker in a separate terminal

 ```
 celery worker -A localisticoapi --loglevel=debug
 ```

-* Start the Django web server
+* Start the Django web server in a separate terminal

 ```
 python manage.py runserver